sharries/MaydenBoxes/mayden-boxes/README.md

 #Starting
-Install frontend and backend Node Modules - npm install (in both / and /backend) At / - npm run start
+Install frontend and backend Node Modules - npm install (in both / and /backend) Add the emailed .env file to the /backend folder
+At / - npm run start
 At /backend - npm start express